Inklingo

 caza

-Use 'caza' to refer to the act or sport of hunting animals, or the animals that are hunted collectively.
+Use 'caza' when referring to the act of hunting animals, or the animals that are hunted collectively.

 A person in camouflage attire kneeling in a lush green forest, pointing at clear animal tracks on the dirt path, illustrating the activity of hunting.